rkohub/BrawlhallaBot/README.md

 * Have the bot consistantly move itself back onto the stage in response to an attack
 * Finally have the bot beat one of the games AI's
 * Then maybe make it learn how to play better.

+I know that there will be errors in the program, as with any program, i will work to fix them as they come up.